rixx/books.rixx.de/src/reviews/emily-tesh/silver-in-the-wood.md

     in_reply_to: '104444710479471639'
     text: '27/ Silver in the Wood by Emily Tesh.
 Fairytale-style romance, very English.
-      I enjoyed the (queer) characters and the writing, even though the standard hurt/comfort arc was maybe a little low on substance.
+      I enjoyed the (queer) characters and the writing, even though the standard hurt/comfort arc was a little low on substance.

       https://books.rixx.de/reviews/2020/silver-in-the-wood/ #rixxReads'
   number: 27